expo/fyi/wsl.md

 > [!TIP]
 > If mirrored mode is configured correctly, when you run `npx expo start` in your project, the IP address for the QR code should match the IP address you would see if you ran `ipconfig` in PowerShell.
 If you see a `172.x.x.x` IP address in your WSL terminal, mirrored mode is likely not configured correctly.

+##### What do these settings do?
+- `networkingMode=mirrored` will cause WSL to use the same IP address as the Windows host, instead of having its own special IP address that isn't accessible on the rest of your LAN.
+This enables a development build or Expo Go to be able to connect to download the JS bundle being served from WSL.
+- `hostAddressLoopback=true` will enable the Windows IP address to be used from Windows to connect to a server running from WSL.
+If this is turned on , you will be able to browse to the web version of your Expo app from your windows browser via `http://localhost:8081` or `http://[myipaddress]:8081`, for instance (without the setting, only `localhost` would work).
+This is useful for the React DevTools debugger, which will open a Windows process that is pointing to your IP address, or DevTools plugins.
+This setting is not required to run your app on a device, however.

 #### Opening up the Hyper-V firewall